We are all a little fragile

-It maybe that poor care or other things has meant the loss of a peaceful birth experience, instead leaving you feeling numb, anxious or traumatised.
+It may be that poor care or other things meant the loss of a peaceful birth experience, instead leaving you feeling numb, anxious or traumatised.

-Sadly the view of many can be that the birth experience doesn’t matter as long as a woman and her baby are safe.
+Sadly the view of many can be that you birth experience doesn’t matter as long as a you and your baby are safe.
 This view can cause those that experience a difficult birth to feel that to speak up is ‘making a fuss’ or ‘not being grateful’ for having a healthy baby.
 The result can be the silencing of painful emotions and memories, and these are sometimes then carried for years, locked away, but still causing pain.

 Your birth experience matters.

 How you feel about your birth experience matters.

 Being able to acknowledge your experience and its impact on you is the first step towards healing.
 Like an open wound cannot just be ignored, so too when we are wounded by a birth experience it matters that the wound is acknowledged and support is given to help it heal.

 Part of this is regaining a sense stability and safety.
 This can take time.
 After trauma we can feel overwhelmed, anxious and terrified.
 Knowing that your birth matters can support you to feel stable and in control so you can look for and receive the help you need.
 It allows the taking back of some control that often trauma can strip away, in the knowledge that you can find healing.

 So the first step of B.E.Y.O.N.D is to help you see that your birth matters.